mooreniemi/jex/README.md

 Jex is an interactive tool for querying json files.
 It shows a json file in one pane, and the results of a [JQ query](https://stedolan.github.io/jq/manual/) on the right.
 You can update the query on the fly, allowing you to quickly iterate on your query and find out exactly what you're looking for.

+If the file path is a valid url, a synchronous request will be made which assumes json was the exclusive response format.

 Installing
 ----------